Matt Olson Player Props: Braves vs. Reds

 Matt Olson At The Plate

-- Olson leads Atlanta with 14 hits and an OBP of .447, plus a team-best slugging percentage of .700.
+- Olson leads Atlanta with 14 hits and an OBP of .462 this season.

-- Among qualifying hitters in MLB action, he ranks 29th in batting average, 24th in on-base percentage, and 15th in slugging.
+- Among qualified hitters in MLB action, his batting average ranks 25th, his on-base percentage ranks 16th, and he is 12th in the league in slugging.

-- In 10 games played this season, he has gone deep in two of them.
+- In 11 games played this year, he has hit a homer in two of them.

-- In 60.0% of his games this season, Olson has had at least one RBI.
-He's picked up more than one in 30.0% and driven in three or more of his team's runs in two contests.
+- Olson has driven in a run in six games this season (54.5%), including three games with more than one RBI (27.3%).
+He has also driven home three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.